The Museum of Fine Arts, Houston, Presents “Alberto Giacometti: Toward the Ultimate Figure” in November

 Organization & Funding

-This exhibition is co-organized by the Fondation Giacometti in Paris and the Cleveland Museum of Art.
+This exhibition is co-organized by the Fondation Giacometti in Paris and the Museum of Fine Arts, Houston.

 Generous support provided by: